 Support for incoming students

-If you require help at the start of and during your studies at our Faculty, we offer support:
+If you require help at the start of your studies or later, you find support:

-The faculty offers a three days orientation course at the beginning of the winter term.
-Here you learn the basics about studying at FAU, and you learn about the campus and the city.
+Our Online Welcome Course offers help for the first steps to take.
+Here you learn the basics about studying at FAU, you learn about the campus and the city.

-If you wish to be in regular contact with local students and to get support from one during the first weeks and throughout your time studying in Erlangen or Nürnberg, please contact the international office of the faculty.
-We will team you up with a suitable buddy to help you find your way around and meet new people.
+If you wish to be in regular contact with local students and to get support from one during the first weeks and throughout your time studying in Erlangen or Nürnberg, please register and contact us via firstname.lastname@example.org.
+We will team you up with a suitable student to help you find your way around and meet new people.

-Some study courses offer tutorials for incoming students.Tutorials offered in English taught programmes: English Studies and North American Studies.
-In a familiar atmosphere, in regular meetings normally once a week, you have the opportunity to delve deeper into the basics of the subject you study and to pose any question you might have around the subject:
+Some English taught master programmes offer tutorials for incoming students: English Studies, North American Studies, and Development Economics and International Studies.
+In regular meetings usually once a week and in a familiar atmosphere, participants have the opportunity to delve deeper into the basics of the subject and to pose any question that might occur:

 - reading of basic texts an texts of your choice